Inflectra/spira-documentation/docs/Spira-User-Manual/Inflectra-Ai-In-Spira.md

 ### Responsible AI Usage
 Please see [our page on responsible AI usage](https://www.inflectra.com/Company/Responsible-AI-Statement.aspx).
 Inflectra.ai may refuse to fulfil any request which it deems to be inappropriate or potentially harmful.
 If you believe a reasonable request is being denied, please contact Inflectra technical support at [www.inflectra.com/support](https://www.inflectra.com/support).

+## Helper Chatbot
+The Helper Chatbot lets you ask questions about how to use Spira without leaving the application.
+It searches Spira's official documentation (SpiraDocs) and knowledge base articles to find answers to your questions.

+### How it works
+The Helper Chatbot is a specialized AI assistant focused on answering questions about Spira.
+When you ask a question:

+1. The chatbot searches SpiraDocs
+2. It formulates an answer based on the official documentation
+3. It provides source links so you can read more details

+The Helper Chatbot can answer questions about how to use Spira, but it cannot create or modify any artifacts.
+For artifact creation, use the workflow actions described in the sections below.

+### Using the Helper Chatbot
+To use the Helper Chatbot:

+1. Click the Inflectra.ai icon in the global navigation bar (available on all pages)
+2. The sidebar opens in chat mode by default
+3. Type your question in the chat input at the bottom
+4. Press Enter or click Send to submit your question
+5. The response streams in as formatted text with clickable source links

+**Example questions you can ask:**

+- "How do I create a test case?"
+- "What's the difference between SpiraTest and SpiraPlan?"
+- "How do I set up email notifications?"
+- "How do I configure my Jira DataSync plugin?"

+and so on...

+The chatbot considers which page you're currently on to provide more relevant answers.
+For example, asking "How do I do this?" on the Test Case details page will give you test-case-specific guidance.

+### What the Helper Chatbot can and cannot do

+**Can do:**

+- Answer questions about Spira features and functionality
+- Explain how to use specific pages and workflows
+- Provide step-by-step guidance based on official documentation
+- Link to relevant documentation for deeper reading

+**Cannot do:**

+- Create, modify, or delete artifacts (use workflow actions instead)
+- Answer questions unrelated to Spira
+- Provide information about features that don't exist in Spira
+- Access your specific product data or artifacts

+### Conversation history
+Your Helper Chatbot conversations are stored in your browser.
+This lets you scroll back through recent messages in the current session.
+Because history is stored locally in the browser:

+- History doesn't transfer between different browsers or computers
+- Opening an incognito/private window starts fresh
+- Clearing browser data clears your chat history

+### Multiple conversation threads
+You can have multiple conversation threads open at once — up to 10 threads.
+This lets you keep separate conversations for different topics.

+To manage threads:

+- Click the thread dropdown above the chat to see your threads
+- Click "New conversation" to start a fresh thread
+- To rename a thread, double-click its name or press F2
+- Recently closed threads can be reopened from the dropdown

+Each thread maintains its own conversation history independently.

 ## Artifact details pages